 Message from the Director

-For more than 30 years the Getty Foundation has been committed to philanthropy that increases the understanding and preservation of the visual arts.
-The Foundation has developed, awarded, and assessed nearly 7,000 grants in more than 180 countries on all seven continents.
-At the same time, we maintain a strong commitment to our home city of Los Angeles.
+For more than 30 years, the Getty Foundation has committed itself to philanthropy that increases the understanding and preservation of the visual arts around the world.
+The Foundation has awarded nearly 7,500 grants in 180 countries on all seven continents.
+At the same time, we have maintained a strong commitment to supporting initiatives in our home city of Los Angeles.

 Director, The Getty Foundation